- Instead of gradually changing throughout one life some animals live more than one life by transforming into different life forms with each stage.

 All animals, including humans, go through changes, including biochemical, physiological, morphological, and anatomical changes.
 Changes continue throughout our lives as cells die and replicate, and as age morphs our bodies.
 But with most animals, changes are slight and often imperceptible.
-A lot of changes are hormonal, chemical shifts that affect development and growth.
+A lot of changes are hormonal and chemical shifts that affect development and growth.

 And then there’s metamorphosis.

 Metamorphosis is a biological process that involves an abrupt change in an animal.